Clinical Neurodynamics with Michael Shacklock

 • painless nerve root mobilisations

-• how to exclude neurodynamic disorders
+• how to include or exclude neurodynamic disorders

 • differentiate between musculoskeletal and neurodynamic components